n0vva/phoneinfoga/README.md

 You should get your results.
-to make it easier on your eyes put docker run -it -p 8080:8080 sundowndev/phoneinfoga serve -p 8080 Now, on the top right of the terminal click web preview, click on preview on port 8080 There you go have fun with it hackers.
+to make it easier on your eyes put docker run -it -p 8080:8080 sundowndev/phoneinfoga serve -p 8080 Now, on the top right of the terminal click web preview, click on preview on port 8080 There you go have fun with it